Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: A Model for Quantum Resource Management and Scheduling System

 After validation, a job will be passed to a \texttt{Job Queue}, which is a scalable and persistent buffer that separates the intensive scheduling process and high-volume submission of tasks.
 Although this job queue is functionally similar to classical queues, it will be optimized to store and prioritize jobs based on their quantum metadata.
 The \texttt{Preprocessing \& Analysis service} retrieves jobs from the job queue to execute a \enquote{quantum-aware} inspection.
 This component estimates several fundamental properties of the user's circuit by performing static analysis, including the circuit depth, the exact qubit count, and the number of high-error-rate 2-qubit gates.
 An important function of this component is to generate an accurate estimate of the quantum execution time and compare it against known coherence times, which helps in flagging jobs that are too deep to be successful.
 Based on this analysis, it assigns tags to jobs (like type-deep circuit, require-high fidelity) that are very helpful to the scheduler.

 Like in classical scheduling, the system requires a real-time view of the hardware, which needs to be supported by the \texttt{QPU Hardware Monitor}.
 Compared to a classical CPU monitor, this component is very complex and it continuously polls all the QPUs to track both the static properties like qubit count and topology, and the other dynamic calibration-dependent properties.
 This monitor also produces data such as 1-qubit and 2-qubit gate fidelities and current gate execution times.
 The monitor also reports the QPU's state (online, offline, or recalibrating), making sure that the scheduler never uses inaccurate or stale data.
 The \texttt{Scheduler} component is the most important component that takes in the data from the hardware monitor and decides the jobs to run on different QPUs.
 It also takes into special consideration quantum jobs.
 For example, the quantum jobs cannot be paused and resumed later with the help of some kind of checkpointing mechanism.
 Firstly, a feasibility filter narrows the QPU choices by finding all those that are available and that meet the job's requirements.
 Next, a policy engine will be used to rank the feasible QPUs to select the best.
 In this work, we adapt a classical HPC strategy - shortest job first, which uses the estimated execution time to maximize throughput.
 Other classical policies like round robin, shortest remaining time first, and multilevel feedback queues could also be adopted based on the requirement.
 The scheduler also considers quantum-aware policies like best-fit fidelity that try to match a job to a QPU just above the required fidelity.
 This helps in saving the high-performing and rare QPUs for the jobs that require them the most.
+For $n$ queued jobs and $k$ available QPUs, the feasibility filter evaluates each job against each QPU, resulting in $O(nk)$ complexity.
+The subsequent policy ranking sorts feasible candidates in $O(n \log n)$ for priority-queue-based policies like shortest job first.